This post may contain affiliate links. Please see my disclosure policy for details.

 The wall first began in 2009, when a group of artists decided that Literatu Street should live up to the name.

-They started small and placed a few artefacts, like tiles, paintings, abstract symbols and excerpts for the City project to be Capital of culture.
+They started small and placed a few artifacts, like tiles, paintings, abstract symbols, and excerpts for the City project to be the Capital of culture.